unbiaseduser-github/theming/README.md

 `ImmutableThemingPreferencesSupplier`s and `ImmutableThemingPreferencesSupplierWithoutM3CustomColor`s
-(or specifically their mutable counterparts, `ThemingPreferencesSupplier` and `ThemingPreferencesSupplierWithoutM3CustomColor`) can be created from `SharedPreferences` and `PreferenceDataStore` using [the preference integration library](https://gitlab.com/unbiaseduser/library-integrations/-/tree/master/theming-preference-integration?ref_type=heads).
+(or specifically their mutable counterparts, `ThemingPreferencesSupplier` and `ThemingPreferencesSupplierWithoutM3CustomColor`) can be created from `SharedPreferences` and `PreferenceDataStore` using the preference integration library mentioned above.

 Of course, you can create custom implementations of those too.